HR

 Learn more with Humi

 For more information on the different types of leave, check out our recent blog.
 We also partnered with My Friendly Lawyer not too long ago to help you navigate leave types at your business.
-Click to learn how to navigate employee leave types from Matthew Wise, an employment lawyer and Partner with Macdonald Sager Manis LLP, and get tips on implementing internal policies from Andrea Bartlett, Director of HR at Humi.
+Click to learn how to navigate employee leave types from Matthew Wise, an employment lawyer and Partner with Macdonald Sager Manis LLP.

 Topics in this article